LuckyBit/bet-verifier/README.md

 The bet verifier is a command line script.
 Access to the command line is therefore required.

-The bet verifier makes used of the LuckyBit API.
+The bet verifier makes use of the LuckyBit API.
 See http://luckybit-api-docs.readthedocs.org/ for the API documentation.